mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/30/Day-131/">May 30, 2017</a></small></div>
 <p><strong>Trump is expected to roll back Obamacare's birth control coverage for religious employers</strong>.
-The White House is reviewing a draft rule to provide "conscience-based objections to the preventive-care mandate," which would undo the required free contraception requirement from the Affordable Care Act. (<a href="https://www.nytimes.com/2017/05/29/us/politics/birth-control-trump-obamacare-religion.html">New York Times</a> / <a href="https://www.washingtonpost.com/news/to-your-health/wp/2017/05/30/trump-administration-draft-rule-rolls-back-birth-control-coverage-for-religious-employers/">Washington Post</a>)</p>
+The White House is reviewing a draft rule to provide "conscience-based objections to the preventive-care mandate," which would undo the required free contraception requirement from the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>. (<a href="https://www.nytimes.com/2017/05/29/us/politics/birth-control-trump-obamacare-religion.html">New York Times</a> / <a href="https://www.washingtonpost.com/news/to-your-health/wp/2017/05/30/trump-administration-draft-rule-rolls-back-birth-control-coverage-for-religious-employers/">Washington Post</a>)</p>